 IMPORTANT!
 If you choose the in-place transformation, the model part selected as the transformation source, will be edited directly, and you will not retain your original model.
 So, please, be careful with this option.
 If you choose the destination package, the source model will be copied to it and the transformation will be performed on this copy.
-Hence you will retain your source model and get a resulting model and traces will be established
+Hence you will retain between elements in these model parts.